griptape-ai/usd-mcp-server/docs/griptape-prompts.md

   - On “Tool name can only contain letters and numbers”, ensure tool names are camelCase without symbols.
 - Transforms
   - For setXformFile, prefer ops (translate, rotateXYZ in degrees, scale).
 Fallback to a 4×4 matrix when necessary.
+  - Ops input MUST be an array of entries: [{"op":"translate","value":[x,y,z]}].
+Do not use a single dict.
   - Verify transforms by calling getXformFile and reading worldMatrix.
 - Attributes
   - Use getAttrFile/setAttrFile for reads/writes; use time: "default" unless a timeCode is requested.